ltrgoddard/thesis/temp.markdown

 literary journalism, however, it risks the charge of having no proper object.
-The vagueness of the marbling analogy is revealing: history somehow gets *into* poems, like a mineral impurity, rather than shaping them from outside, and it does so automatically and with a minimum of mediation.
-This might at first glance seem to be Prynne’s own position, epitomised in the sarcastic remark from ‘Mental Ears and Poetic Work’:
-‘Look, the poet is wearing red socks!
-Now at last we understand everything!’[^474] Yet everywhere from undergraduate teaching notes to his published commentaries on Wordsworth and George Herbert, Prynne makes extensive and unapologetic use of biographical material—not as ‘colour’ for the main analysis, but as a fundamental tool, showing *how* history gets where it does.[^475]
+The vagueness of the marbling analogy is revealing: history somehow gets *into* poems, like a mineral impurity, rather than shaping them from outside, and it does so automatically, with only minimal mediation by a poet.
+This might at first glance seem to be Prynne’s own position, epitomised in the sarcastic remark from ‘Mental Ears and Poetic Work’: ‘Look, the poet is wearing red socks!
+Now at last we understand everything!’[^473] Yet everywhere from undergraduate teaching notes to his published commentaries on Wordsworth and George Herbert, Prynne makes extensive and unapologetic use of biographical material—not as ‘colour’ for the main analysis, but as a fundamental tool, showing *how* history gets where it does.[^474]

 Any biographically minded approach to Prynne must, nevertheless, contend with the poet’s own published comments on the irrelevance of such criticism to his work.
 This attitude is expressed explicitly in a prose piece from late 2015, a transcription of ‘a faxed memorandum sent to
-\[Josh\] Kotin and \[Jeff\] Dolven, who recently interviewed the author for a forthcoming issue of *The Paris Review*.’[^476] Here, discussing the cover images used for the Bloodaxe editions of *Poems*, Prynne acknowledges that ‘\[n\]one of these publications shews a human figure, still less an author-likeness’, attributing this firstly to his ‘well-attested distaste for self-promotion or any kind of personality interest attaching to the writer as the performing origin (“ego scriptor”) of text.’
+\[Joshua\] Kotin and \[Jeff\] Dolven, who recently interviewed the author for a forthcoming issue of *The Paris Review*.’[^475] Here, discussing the cover images used for the Bloodaxe editions of *Poems*, Prynne acknowledges that ‘\[n\]one of these publications shews a human figure, still less an author-likeness’, attributing this firstly to his ‘well-attested distaste for self-promotion or any kind of personality interest attaching to the writer as the performing origin (“ego scriptor”) of text.’
 He continues: